komejo/d8-theming-guide/README.md

 ### Create your custom theme directory

 Let's create an `example` directory inside `themes/custom`, resulting in `themes/custom/example`.
-Inside this direcoty, all the code for our custom theme will live.
+Inside this directory, all the code for our custom theme will live.

 ## Creating an info file